jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 ## D. GHG inventory to CRFReporter xml file

-Probably the most important part in this manual. `run-ghg-master.sh` is a script that sets directories and files for the current ghg inventory and inserts inventory results to CRFRe	porter PartyProfile xml.
+Probably the most important part in this manual. `run-ghg-master.sh` is a script that sets directories and files for the current ghg inventory and inserts inventory results to CRFReporter PartyProfile xml.

 The `run-ghg-master.sh`is located in `<GHGInventoryDirectory>/lukeghg/lukeghg/lukeghg/bin`
 directory.
 Edit the following command options if needed: